 Hamilton Operatic Society is one of the oldest musical theatre groups in New Zealand, wowing Waikato audiences with our spectacular performances since 1904.

 Producing 2-3 high quality productions every year, we are also famous throughout the Waikato region and beyond for our stellar compilation shows and theatre restaurant shows commissioned for the society.

-Past shows include well known musicals such as Les Misérables, The Phantom of the Opera, Cats, Evita and Oliver!, The Rocky Horror Show, Avenue Q and The Full Monty.
+Past shows include well known musicals such as Les Misérables, The Phantom of the Opera, Cats, Evita and Oliver!, The Rocky Horror Show, Sister Act and Mary Poppins.

-Boasting some of New Zealand’s most talented actors, singers, directors and musicians – including Dame Malvina Major, Kimbra Johnson, Richard O’Brien, the late Rob Guest, David Sidwell and Michael Easther – our mission is to deliver the highest quality theatre experience that is recognised for its outstanding production value.
+Boasting some of New Zealand’s most talented actors, singers, directors and musicians – including Dame Malvina Major, Kimbra Johnson, Richard O’Brien, Max Cryer, the late Rob Guest and David Sidwell – our mission is to deliver the highest quality theatre experience that is recognised for its outstanding production value.

 Hamilton Operatic Society is dedicated to supporting the Waikato and wider New Zealand community, offering our wardrobe to schools and community groups and providing an introduction to theatre and a training ground for many people who go on to make a career either on stage or behind the scenes.
 We have supported youth development with schools such as Hillcrest High, Fraser High and St Peter’s, Cambridge.
 In 2010 over 150 children from five different schools across the Waikato performed in our production of Joseph and the Amazing Technicolored Dreamcoat and in 2012 over 100 children performed in our production of Oliver!.